thomashan/remote-kvm-slides/docs/customer-validation/2024-09-16-questions.md

 * Who takes care of the node outage(s), and how long did it take to remediate the outage?
 * Talk to me through the last time node outage happened?
 * Are you available for follow on customer validation interview?
+* Who else in the organisation can help?

 # Customer validation questions
 * What is the cost of remediation, and what is the impact on the business while remediation is being done?